 Hailing from West Yorkshire, Ben enjoys all outdoor pursuits and is a lifelong Huddersfield Town supporter.

 Katja graduated from the Bartlett School of Architecture, UCL, in 2015.
 Before joining SODA, Katja worked at international architectural practices in both London and Kuala Lumpur, having grown up in Malaysia before moving to the UK.
-She is now an aspiring creative mind living in London, with a particular interest in model making and photography.
+She is now part of the London School of Architecture working towards completing her Part 2 whilst continuing to work at SODA.
 Outside of the studio, Katja enjoys painting, scuba diving and travelling.